 CBC Radio - q is heard twice every weekday on CBC Radio One, reaching 1,250,000 listeners across Canada and the U.S. each week.

 Our weekly spin-off show, q the Music, also is heard Tuesday evenings on CBC Radio 2, the public broadcaster's all-music radio channel.

-U.S. radio - q is heard daily on over 100 U.S. public radio stations through PRI (including major markets in New York City, Los Angeles, Chicago, Miami and Seattle. q The Music also airs in 12 U.S. markets.)
+U.S. radio - q is heard daily on over 70 U.S. public radio stations through PRI (including major markets in New York City, Los Angeles, San Francisco, Tampa, Phoenix and Seattle)

 Sirius XM - q is heard three times a day across North America on SiriusXM 169

 qTV - q's weekly television show featuring highlights of the radio program is seen twice weekly on CBC TV and reaches 250,000 viewers weekly for its Sunday episode.